leongwenxuan/TypeSafe/docs/prd/epic-2-keyboard-extension.md

 ## Notes

 This epic delivers the core value proposition of TypeSafe.
-Stories 2.1-2.4 are critical path (P0) and must be completed sequentially.
-Stories 2.5-2.6 enhance UX (P1) and can be completed in parallel with later P0 stories.
+Stories 2.1-2.5 and 2.8-2.9 are critical path (P0) and must be completed sequentially.
+Stories 2.6-2.7 enhance UX (P1) and can be completed in parallel with later P0 stories.

+**Story Numbering Note:** Story 2.5 was added after initial epic planning to address technical debt from Story 2.1 (complete keyboard layouts for numbers/symbols).
+Original stories 2.5-2.8 were renumbered to 2.6-2.9.

 **Estimated Timeline:** Week 2 (5-7 days of focused development)